Michael's Gambit: Production

+Development

 The episode was written and directed by Michael Schur, the show's creator.
 It is his second writing credit (after the season premiere) and first directing credit for the series.

-When developing The Good Place, Schur turned to dramas such as Lost and Breaking Bad, which contained many cliffhangers and, in his words, left viewers "so absorbed in something and so intrigued by something that you have to know how it ends."
+In an interview with IGN Schur revealed that when developing The Good Place, he turned to dramas such as Lost and Breaking Bad, which contained many cliffhangers and, in his words, left viewers "so absorbed in something and so intrigued by something that you have to know how it ends."
 During the development process, he worked with Lost co-creator Damon Lindelof to gather advice and input on the series; Lindelof urged Schur to "take the time to think about what you're going to do before you do it."
 As a result, the entirety of the first season, as well as the start to the second season, was planned out in advance, and Schur and the writing staff would deviate little from this plan during production of the first season.
 Schur also took some inspiration for the flashbacks from Lost.
 He noted that the scenes were "usually [a] two- or three-beat mini-story, told in distinct beats throughout the episode [and] reflective of the larger question of the episode."

+The network would also renew the series for a 13-episode second season in the wake of the finale.